AI For Property Management Odor Complaint Calls

 It records when the odor started, whether this is a second complaint, whether photos or prior tickets exist, who else is affected, access windows, resident impact, and owner-thread deadline pressure.

 Dispatchable issues move toward the approved vendor path.
-Safety-sensitive, legal, health, exact-promise, disputed-neighbor, or unclear source issues route to staff with a documented summary.
+Safety-sensitive, legal, health, exact-promise, disputed-neighbor, or unclear source issues go to staff with a documented summary.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.